Privacy and Cookies Policy for myworkhive and myworkhive.com

 I. Transferring and processing your information outside of Europe

 The information you provide to us may be transferred to countries outside the European Union (EU).
-There are a number of reasons that this can happen, including:
+There are a number of reasons why this can happen, including:

 - If you use our website or services while you are outside the EU;

-- If our servers are located in a country outside of the EU;
+- If our computer servers are located in a country outside of the EU;

-- If third-party services we use (such as PayPal or Mailchimp) are outside the EU;
+- If third-party services we use (such as PayPal or Mailchimp) are located outside the EU;

 - If either employers or candidates using the website to post or apply for jobs are located outside the EU.
 (Because we focus on remote working, employers and candidates from countries outside the EU may use the website to post jobs, review candidates, or apply for jobs.)